Helping Your Children Cope with Divorce

 Schedule a Consultation with a Family Law Attorneys Today!

 No matter what family law matter you are facing, it is important to hire an experienced attorneys to handle your case and ensure your interests are protected.
-At Empire Law, our team can advise you on a variety of family law issues, including divorce and child custody.
+At The Franklin Law Firm, our team can advise you on a variety of family law issues, including divorce and child custody.

 Contact us today at (347) 343-5467 to request a complimentary consultation.